seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 [generation][]).
-Or if the circumstances call for an actual graphical interface for properly processing (both pre and post) the problem, the input file could be created by a separate cooperating front-end such as [CAEplex][] in \[@fig:tensile-cad\] above (rule of [separation][]).
+Or if the circumstances call for an actual graphical interface for properly processing (both pre and post) the problem, the input file could be created by a separate cooperating front-end such as [CAEplex][] in fig. 1 above (rule of [separation][]).
 In any case, the input files—both for Gmsh and for FeenoX—can be tracked with [Git][] in order to increase traceability and repeatability of engineering computations.
 This is not true for most of the other FEA tools available today, particularly the ones that do not follow McIlroy’s recommendations above.

 Given that the problem is relatively simple, following the rule of [simplicity][5], the input file [`tensile-test.fee`][] ought to be also simple.
 Other cases with more complexity might lead to more complex input files.

+Out of the full input file listed in sec.
+1, the lines that actually ask FeenoX to perform the problem at hand are:

 ``` feenox
 PROBLEM mechanical           # self-descriptive